 On all devices, applications not set for automatic deployment are displayed with a “New” button and are not installed until the user taps New.

 After the application is installed, its icon is also displayed in the device’s App application.

 On iOS devices, mobile applications configured for automatic deployment are not installed automatically.
 Instead, the user is prompted to install each application you deploy.

-The prompt is displayed right after the user enrolls the device or within ten minutes after you deploy the application from the Admin Portal.
+The prompt is displayed right after the user enrolls the device or within ten minutes after you deploy the application from the Identity Administration portal.
 The dialog box indicates the server and the application name.

 The user taps Install to proceed with the installation.
 The application is displayed on the home screen after installation.

 Users can select Cancel to prevent installation.
 When users select Cancel, they are prompted the next time they open the device to install the application.
 If they select cancel again, they are not prompted anymore.
 They can, however, still install the application by opening the Company Apps web clip.

 Company Apps is a web clip that is installed automatically when the device is enrolled.